joshbooker/active-directory-javascript-graphapi-v2/README.md

 2. Enter a name for your application and your email
 3. Make sure the option for *Guided Setup* is unchecked
 4. Click `Add Platform`, then select `Web`
-5. Add a redirect URL to your application.
+5. Add a redirect URL to your application's registration information.
 See below for how to obtain the redirect URL in Visual Studio
 6. Click *Save*

 > #### Visual Studio instructions for obtaining redirect URL using SSL